Home > North America > How To Get Residency In Monaco | A Complete Guide

 For a foreign national to apply for a Monaco work visa, comprehensive backing from a local employer is a necessity.
 The application process can be broken down into three primary steps:

-2. Once the Monaco Employment Service validates the employment agreement, the applicant must present this contract, along with a range of identity and qualification documents to the Service, while also paying the requisite visa fee.
+2. Once Monaco Employment Service validates the employment agreement, the applicant must present this contract, along with a range of identity and qualification documents to the Service, while also paying the requisite visa fee.

 3. The applicant then applies for a French D-type long-stay visa to enter Monaco.
 Upon arrival, they should apply for a residence visa from Monaco’s Department of Public Safety.